InsertTeamName/penne-pal/README.md

 - The user's lists are saved and protected.
 They are accessible even after signing out!

 **Storage and Data**
-- CSV files imported to provide information on prices and products
+- CSV files imported to provide a public list of information on prices and products.

 **List Customization**
 - The user can customize their shopping lists, adding items along with their prices and quantities.